Forest Park High School (Beaumont, Texas)

-Forest Park High School in Beaumont, Texas, was one of three high schools in the South Park Independent School District, along with South Park High School and the majority black Hebert High School.
-It opened in 1962 to serve the expanding west-side neighborhoods of Beaumont.
-In 1982, by order of federal district judge Robert Parker, it was merged with Hebert to form West Brook Senior High School in order to achieve racial integration in the district.
-South Park was also subsequently merged into West Brook, which now occupies the former Forest Park campus.
+Forest Park High School in Beaumont was a senior high school on the west side of Beaumont, Texas, originally in the South Park Independent School District.

 History

-Forest Park High School opened in 1962 to serve the expanding west end of Beaumont; six years later the wealthy school district replaced the campus.
+Forest Park High School opened in September 1961 to serve the expanding west end of Beaumont; six years later, the wealthy school district replaced the campus.
 It and South Park High School were almost entirely white; in 1968, 3% of Forest Park's students were black, and in 1976, after a first federal order for the district to desegregate, 2%.
 Hebert High School, founded as a school for blacks, was entirely black in 1968 and had one white student in 1976.
-In 1982 federal judge Robert Parker mandated the merger of Forest Park and Hebert into a single integrated school, which students voted to name West Brook; initially the Hebert campus housed the ninth and tenth grades, the Forest Park campus, the eleventh and twelfth.
+In 1982 federal judge Robert Parker mandated the merger of Forest Park and Hebert into a single integrated school, which students voted to name West Brook; initially, the Hebert campus housed the ninth and tenth grades, the Forest Park campus, the eleventh and twelfth.
 West Brook now operates entirely on the former Forest Park campus.